How to Apply: Theater Apprentice Program

 A complete application consists of the following:

-Visiting Undergraduates: Please fill out the Visiting Undergraduate Application (Please choose "Theatre Apprentice Program")
+Visiting Undergraduates: Please fill out an application (Please choose "Theatre Apprentice Program")

 Brown Undergraduates: Registration will open for Brown Undergrads on April 1 in Self Service Banner (SSB).
 Note for Brown undergraduates: Instructor permission is required to register for Theatre Apprentice courses.